vsrinivas/fuchsia/docs/ledger/conflict_resolution.md

 ***

-Whenever a conflict arises, Ledger by default merges the local heads automatically, using an entry-by-entry last-one-wins policy using non-reliable timestamps of the two commits being merged.
+Whenever a conflict arises, Ledger by default merges the local heads automatically, using an entry-by-entry last-one-wins policy based on non-reliable timestamps of the two commits being merged.

-Client apps that want to override this behavior can opt for a custom conflict resolution policy and handle the merges themselves, see [Conflict Resolution](api_guide.md#Conflict-resolution) in the API Guide.
+Client apps that want to override this behavior can opt for either one of the predefined merging policies or use a custom policy and handle the merges themselves, see [Conflict Resolution](api_guide.md#Conflict-resolution) in the API Guide.

 ## Convergence